br0b/wiki-path-finder/README.md

-# Scala project for Iterators
+# Wikipedia path finder

 ## Purpose

 This program takes a list of problems to solve in a form of input file and returns their solutions to an output file.
 The problems this program solves are pathfinding problems.
 Given two wikipedia articles, this program will return the shortest paths between them.
-The details are in the project specification provided by Iterators.

 ## Functionality